mynaparrot/plugNmeet-server/README.md

    connection is slow!
 5) Easy integration with any existing website or system.
 6) Easy customization with functionality, URL, logo, and branding colors.
-7) HD audio and video call.
+7) HD audio, video call and Screensharing.
-8) HD Screensharing.
+8) Shared notepad for live collaboration.
 9) Lock settings.
 10) Raise hand.
 11) Chatting with File sharing.